-Built in 1859, the Old Slave Mart was actually constructed due to a tightening of slavery laws that incited the creation of no-less-horrible private auctions.
+Built in 1859, the Old Slave Mart was actually constructed due to a tightening of slavery laws that led to the creation of no-less-horrible private auctions.

-In the years following the city’s initial emancipation efforts, the historic building was used as a tenement, a museum, and even a car dealership.
-Today the site hosts a museum devoted to remembering Charleston’s history of slavery.
-The museum is even supposedly staffed by some members whose heritage can be traced to slave auctions that took place in the very building.
+In the years following the city’s initial emancipation efforts, the historic building was used as a tenement, a museum, and a car dealership.
+Today the site hosts a museum devoted to remembering the history of slavery in Charleston.
+The museum is even staffed by some members who have traced their heritage to enslaved people who were auctioned off in the very building.

 While similar markets and locations around the country have been repurposed as historic buildings with little to no acknowledgment of their past, the Old Slave Mart faces its relationship to the horrific history of American slavery head on.